 It is well accepted even within the Arizona Judiciary that it is next to impossible for the incomes that the parties shared when they were together to support two households in the aftermath when the parties are living apart.
 Still, Every 4 years, the Arizona State Supreme Court reviews Arizona’s Child Support Guidelines and updates those guidelines based on data from the Country’s largest consulting agency that specializes in Child Support Guidelines related development, updates, economic analysis, and Child Support Collections.
 Policy Studies, Inc. has as it’s best interest the steady increase of the percent of income that obligors pay to obligees.
 This is not a gender-biased position, strictly speaking, however, the fact remains that in the vast majority of cases, Fathers are the payors of child support leaving mothers as the recipients.
 Some years the guideline support amounts move upward as little as 3 or 4 percent.
 In other cases, such as in 2011, the support obligations of fathers increased across the board by more than 10%.
 Let’s take the example of a father with a child support order for his 2-year-old daughter calculated per the guidelines at $500/month in 2010.

 In 2011, the calculation would result in a guidelines-based award of $550/month assuming that all other factors used in the guidelines remained the same.
-Assuming that the average increase relating to the guidelines updates in 2015 is 5%, the new guideline amount for our example payor is now $577.50/month, which is more than a $15% change and thus qualifies for an adjustment through the courts per the guidelines.
-Now, let’s continue to trace the changes to the guidelines as follows:
+Assuming that the average increase relating to the guidelines updates in 2015 is 5%, the new guideline amount for our example payor is now $577.50/month, Now, let’s continue to trace the changes to the guidelines as follows: